 It involves the range of activities involved in the creation and delivery of goods.
 The need to improve and upgrade technology today is indisputable.
 The very competence of your product depends on the efficiency of your process.
 The speed of production, quality, numbers, etc all revolve around process efficiency.

 A programme that will include the traditional 4Ps with the new requirements of time is necessary to keep floating with the latest developments.
-The new range of marketing activities should take into account the nature of the product, the targeted audience, the offline and traditional elements of marketing, etc.
+The new range of marketing activities should take into account the nature of the product, the targeted audience, the offline and traditional elements of marketing like email marketing, etc.

 It is the overall deciding factor.
 The performance of a firm in the various attributes like goodwill, market share, loyalty, etc will have both financial as well as other implications.
 These attributes will further help in guiding your organization’s decisions for future expansion or corrections in the current strategy.

-It has become one of the decisive factors in building a brand image in public.
+First impressions count, and packaging is no exception.
+Companies that carefully craft their custom packaging boxes stand to reap the benefits of brand recognition, as product packaging has become one of the decisive factors in building a brand image in public.
 An attractive bottling can merely make your product unique as more and more people are into social media.
 The beer bottle model of Park Avenue shampoo attracts the eye and makes you buy it just for the sake of the feel that packaging creates in you.
 It can help your product fare well in the top e-commerce marketplaces as well.